Kong/docs.konghq.com/app/_hub/kong-inc/acl/_index.md

     --data "tags[]=tag2"
 ```

-`CONSUMER`: The `username` property of the Consumer entity to associate the credentials to.
+`CONSUMER`: The `username` property of the consumer entity to associate the credentials with.

 form parameter        | default| description
 ---                   | ---    | ---